Affiliate links on Android Authority may earn us a commission. Learn more.

 The intersection of tech and pop culture rarely yields products worth mentioning.
 Beats by Dre, and Trent Reznor at Apple Music are probably the most notable successes.
 But most of the time celebrities that endorse technology are caught using an iPhone a couple of months later and nothing comes of anything.
 When tech and culture collide, it’s anyone’s guess what the result will be – flagship or failure.

 But there is one thing we can be sure of; will.i.am will keep on trying.
 It’s what he does.
-Sure, he hasn’t updated the description on his technology page for over five years, but that’s because he’s too busy driving innovation…well, ok, we’ll say “forward”.
+Sure, he hasn’t updated the description on his technology page for over five years (and it’s actually been taken down in the meantime), but that’s because he’s too busy driving innovation…well, ok, we’ll say “forward”.

 And bless him for it.
 It’s that kind of tenacity that you don’t see very often any more.
 In a world of Netflix binging and minuscule attention spans, one man stands above the rest, putting his admittedly questionable knowledge and skills to the test, year after year, project after project.
 It’s an endless quest for that one product that finally, finally will not suck.